AliceYuan/DroidConDemo/README.md

 Droidcon Demo App
 =====

-The slides for the talk is available at: https://goo.gl/idKr6W
+The updated slides for the talk is available at: https://goo.gl/idKr6W

-The video for talk is available at: http://uk.droidcon.com/skillscasts/10795-common-poor-coding-patterns-and-how-to-avoid-them

 The demo app looks like this: